stalniy/ko-mustached/README.md

 ```

 ## What about production?
-You can precompile your mustached templates using grunt task:
+You can precompile your mustached templates using grunt task.
+If you use non-prefixed attributes for bindings (which names don't start with "ko-") you need to specify all available bindings, otherwise they wll be skipped or compiled as part of `attr` binding.
+The easiest way to get the bindings list is to open your application and run in js console `Object.keys(ko.bindingHandlers)`.

+Example of grunt task:

 ```js
 grunt.initConfig({
   'ko-mustached': {